jolin1337/BlenderReader/Readme.md

 If you have any suggestions of functionalities to implement, then let me know.
 For example you can write an issue about it.

-Please give the credits Johannes Lindén when you use the library
+Please give the credits to Johannes Lindén when you use the library